LKb22/LKb22/README.md

-Fresh career changer and bootcamper, Fullstack Developer, Product & Project Manager, Master's Graduate, and Researcher.
 I graduated from Le Wagon’s intensive 9-week Web Dev Bootcamp, where I built a Ruby on Rails web app using Zoom meeting API to connect junior and senior devs looking for live mock interviews.
-I’m scientific, adaptable, and curious, continuously learning and growing along this journey as a developer, tech. product/project manager, (UX) researcher, and agilist.
-I’m eager to bring together new and seasoned skills for my next challenge in tech.
+I’m scientific, adaptable, and curious, eager to bring together new and seasoned skills for my next challenge in tech.

 ---